-FEM trajectory occurs only when a pulse precedes the step (see Fig. 9-5B).
-A neural "pulse generator" and "integrator" combine to form the required pulse-step of innervation (Fig. 9-6).
-The pulse generator consists of burst cells, whose activity is normally inhibited by pause cells (see Fig. 9-6).
-When the pause cells cease firing, the burst is turned on, and the duration of its high-frequency pulse of innervation is determined by a feedback circuit that contains a neural integrator.
-The resettable neural integrator, within the pulse generator, feeds back a signal that simultaneously turns off the burst cells and reactivates the pause cells.
-The neural integrator of the pulse generator is probably not the same as the common neural integrator used to generate the tonic innervation levels sent to the ocular motor nuclei.
-Because there are pathologic conditions (e.g., gaze-evoked nystagmus) that affect the ability of the eyes to maintain gaze but do not alter the trajectory of saccades, two separate neural integrators seem to be required: a resettable integrator within the pulse generator that functions to set pulse width, and a second, common integrator that is responsible for generating the constant level of tonic innervation required to maintain gaze.^{12,13} This hypothesis of normal saccade generation was supported by ocular motility studies of common human clinical conditions.
-Almost a decade passed before neurophysiologic studies in animals provided additional supportive evidence.14 The pulse generator for horizontal eye movements is located within the pontine paramedian reticular formation (PPRF) at the level of the abducens nuclei, specifically, in the nucleus pontis caudalis centralis (see Chapter 10, Fig. 9-4).15 Vertical burst neurons are located in the rostral interstitial nucleus of the medial longitudinal fasciculus (MLF).
+innervation (Fig. 5).
+The eye movement in Figure 5A results from a step change in neural firing frequency and, reflecting the overdamped plant dynamics, is considerably slower than a normal FEM.
+A normal FEM trajectory occurs only when a pulse precedes the step (see Fig. 5B).
+A neural "pulse generator" and "integrator" combine to form the required pulse-step of innervation (Fig. 6).
+The pulse generator consists of burst cells, whose activity is normally inhibited by pause cells (see Fig. 6).
+When the pause cells cease firing, the burst is turned on, and the duration of its high-frequency pulse of innervation is determined by a feedback circuit that contains a second, resettable neural integrator.15 This resettable neural integrator, within the pulse generator, feeds back a signal that simultaneously turns off the burst cells and reactivates the pause cells.
+The resettable neural integrator of the pulse generator is not the same as the common neural integrator used to generate the tonic innervation levels sent to the ocular motor nuclei.
+Because there are pathologic conditions (e.g., gazeevoked nystagmus) that affect the ability of the eyes to maintain gaze but do not alter the trajectory of saccades, two separate neural integrators seem to be required: a resettable integrator within the pulse generator that functions to set pulse width, and a second, common integrator that is responsible for generating the constant level of tonic innervation required to maintain gaze.^{15,16} This hypothesis of normal saccade generation was supported by ocular-motility studies of common human clinical conditions.
+Almost a decade passed before neurophysiologic studies in animals provided additional supportive evidence.17 The pulse generator for horizontal eye movements is located within the pontine paramedian reticular formation (PPRF) at the level of the abducens nuclei, specifically, in the nucleus pontis caudalis centralis (see Chapter 10, Fig. 4).18 Vertical burst neurons are located in the rostral interstitial nucleus of the medial longitudinal fasciculus (MLF).
+The superior colliculus is intimately involved in the generation of saccades, especially short-latency "express" saccades.19 Projections to the superior colliculus come from the frontal, parietal, and occipital cortex; projections from the superior colliculus go to areas in the brainstem reticular formation containing the saccadic burst and omnipause neurons.
+The superior colliculus appears to contain signals equivalent to motor error and may include the resettable integrator.^{20-25} The existence of the resettable neural integrator has also been questioned.26 Thus, despite the concerted efforts of several groups, the location of the resettable neural integrator or its equivalent remains a topic of speculation and competing hypotheses 30 years after it was first hypothesized.
 The horizontal common integrator may be located in the nucleus prepositus hypoglossi, the medial vestibular nucleus, and possibly other (cerebellum) locations.
-The vertical integrator is probably in the interstitial nucleus of Cajal.16 The location of the summing junction for the pulse and step is uncertain but must be prenuclear with respect to the third cranial nerve, because MLF axons carry neural information that is already summated (pulse plus step).17 Both burst neurons (pulse) and tonic neurons (step) project to an area of the nucleus of the abducens nerve, where intranuclear interneurons proFig.
-9-6.
-Schematic drawing demonstrates how the pulse-step of neural innervation could be derived by summing the outputs of a neural pulse generator (PG) and a neural integrator (NI).
-The PG is triggered by a pause cell (PC) whose activity normally keeps the burst cells in the PG from firing.

-ject to the nucleus of the oculomotor nerve by way of the MLF.
+The vertical integrator is probably in the interstitial nucleus of Cajal.27 The location of the summing junction for the pulse and step is uncertain but must be prenuclear with respect to the third cranial nerve because MLF axons carry neural information that is already summated (pulse plus step).28 Both burst neurons (pulse) and tonic neurons (step) project to an area of the nucleus of the abducens nerve, where intranuclear interneurons project to the nucleus of the oculomotor nerve via the MLF.
 Thus, the summing junction is probably in the area of the nucleus of the abducens nerve.